Share this publication

 Limoux Carnival is full of local folklore.
 Carnival groups called Guilds, who are locals hidden by masks to disguise their identity, walk around the town accompanied by musicians, entertaining and annoying people.
 Essentially Guilds go around making a big spectacle around the city’s main square.
 Everything is conducted in the ancient Occitan language.

-There about 30 carnival bands or Guilds, that take part in Limoux Carnival and each band has around 15 musicians.
+There are about 30 carnival bands or Guilds that take part in Limoux Carnival and each band has around 15 musicians.
 Each Guild represents either a local district.
-The ‘guilds’ go around playing music and sing songs.
+The ‘guilds’ go around playing music and singing.
 The songs are usually satirical by nature to entertain, criticise or annoy.
 They also play traditional music on trumpets, basses, bass drums and clarinets.

 Limoux Carnival Parade

 Every Saturday and Sunday from the start to finish of Limoux Carnival there are three parades a day each held at different hours of the day; 11am, 16:00 and 22:30pm.
 The parades are held in the middle of Limoux’s medieval centre.
 The main character is the masked, flour millers, who are dressed head-to-toe in spotless white.

 Everyone participates in Limoux’s carnival.
 The parade is made up of the guilds, which are clown-like characters, dancers, musicians and ordinary people.
 The dancers are all masked in colourful Pierrot costumes and wear fine gloves and pretty shoes.

 Large crowds of people all congregate in the Place de la République, which is the centre of Limoux, a pretty area filled with stone arcades and timber-framed houses.
 They all sing, dance and perform throughout the city’s main square and streets.
 Traditional folk music accompanies the parade as they weave their way through medieval archways.